ACCESS-NRI/ACCESS-MOPPy/docs/output.rst

     * frequency - output variable frequency
     * realm - output variable realm
     * timeshot - cell_methods value for time: point, mean, sum, max, min
-    * tstart -
+    * tstart - datetime stamp for time range start
-    * tend -
+    * tend - datetime stamp for time range end
-    * sel_start -
+    * sel_start - datetime stamp to use for input file selection (start)
-    * sel_end -
+    * sel_end - datetime stamp to use for input file selection (end)
     * status - file status: unprocessed, processed, processing_failed, ...
+Files are post-processed only if status "unprocessed"
-    * file_size - estimated uncompressed file size in (bytes?)
+    * file_size - estimated uncompressed file size in MB
     * exp_id - experiment id
-    * calculation - string representing the calculation to perform, as it will be evaluated by python "eval" if not calculation is empty
+    * calculation - string representing the calculation to perform, as it will be evaluated by python "eval" (optional)
-    * resample - if input data has to be resample the timestep to be used by resample, otherwise is empty
+    * resample - if input data has to be resample the timestep to be used by resample (optional)
     * in_units - units for main input variable
-    * positive -
+    * positive - "up" or "down" if attribute present in variable definition (optional)
     * cfname - CF conventions standard_name if available
     * source_id - model id
     * access_version - model version